General Relativity Contains the Standard Model

-Ten masses and coupling constants are derived in Part~II.
+Nine masses and one coupling constant are derived in Part~II.
 Neither the symmetry group $SU(3)\times SU(2)\times U(1)$ nor the Higgs mechanism will be derived.
 These are shown to be superfluous in Part~II.
-They are not needed because particles in 3DT are not points.
+They are not needed because particles in 3D time are not points.
 Point particles require the condition of renormalizability, which is preserved by gauge symmetry and the Higgs mechanism.
-If particles are extended, as claimed by string theory and 3DT, renormalizability and the gauge symmetry that preserve it become unnecessary.
+If particles are extended, as claimed by 3D time and string theory, renormalizability and the gauge symmetry that preserve it become unnecessary.
 Likewise, the Higgs mechanism is not needed.
 This is unlike today's Kaluza-Klein theories, where the observed elementary particles lie in the zero-mass sector of a Kaluza-Klein theory and receive a mass from the Higgs mechanism.
 In this case a determination of the masses of the elementary particles is out of the question.
 They are completely unexplained.
-In 3DT, however, complete explanations for masses are given.
+In 3D time, however, complete explanations of masses are given.

-The purpose of this document is to establish enough evidence for 3DT to warrant further investigation.
-This is accomplished by the demonstration that 3DT produces the observable features of the SM.
-The Standard Model is quite an achievement, but 3DT is far superior.
-One must allow for the possibility that such a simple and effective theory exists.

-The organization of Part I is as follows: Section~2 presents a comparison of 3DT with other Kaluza-Klein theories.
+The organization of Part I is as follows: Section~2 presents a comparison of 3D time with other Kaluza-Klein theories.
 Section~3 breaks down the six-dimensional (6D) metric tensor into four-dimensional and HD quantities.
 Section~4 specifies the Lagrangian.
-Four-dimensional gravitation is derived in Sec.\,5.
-A cosmological constant is eliminated in this section.
+Four-dimensional gravitation is derived in Sec.\,5, where a discussion on elementary tensor particles can be found.
 In Sec.\,6, the term for Maxwell's equations and mass terms for the photon, W and Z are obtained.
 Methods for dealing with the HD coordinates in each term in the Lagrangian are given in Sec.\,7.
 Section~8 introduces fermions and derives the Dirac equation from the 6D curvature scalar.
 Terms for leptons interacting with the W, Z and photon are deduced in Sec.\,9.
 Section~10 derives the strong interactions.
 Quarks, confinement, asymptotic freedom and chiral symmetry breaking are produced in Sec.\,11.
 [2]

 {\samepage